Interpretation centre

 An interpretation centre can be a viable solution for effective communication of heritage information in municipalities and rural areas where resources may not exist to establish a traditional, full-scale museum, and where heritage can be an important factor for tourism development.

 Unlike traditional museums, interpretation centres do not usually aim to collect, conserve and study items; they are specialized institutions for communicating the significance and meaning of heritage.
-They work to educate and raise awareness on the site's importance.
+They work to educate and raise awareness of the site's importance.
 Non-core jobs as conservation and research are services usually done by specialized, external entities.